fenago/data-analysis-pandas/lab_guides/lab_3.md

 >>> df.sample(5, random_state=0).sort_index().index
 Int64Index([2, 13, 16, 30, 55], dtype='int64')
 ```

-**Tip:**

-If we need the result of `sample()` to be reproducible, we can
-pass in a **seed**, set to a number of our choosing (using the
-`random_state` argument).
-The seed initializes a pseudorandom
-number generator, so, provided that the same seed is used, the results
-will be the same.

 When we want to target columns, we must pass in `axis=1`; rows
 will be the default (`axis=0`).
 Note that this argument is